tikv/tikv/README.md

 [![Build Status](https://travis-ci.org/pingcap/tikv.svg?branch=master)](https://travis-ci.org/pingcap/tikv)

 TiKV is a Distributed Key-Value Database which mainly refers to the design of Google Spanner and HBase, but much simpler (Don't depend on any distributed file system).
-And the implementation of TiKV/TiDB is a more convenient and more understandable replacement for Spanner/F1.
 We've implemented the Raft consensus algorithm in Rust and stored consensus state in RocksDB.
 It not only guarantees consistency for data but also makes use of placement driver to implement sharding (split && merge) and data migration automatically.
 The transaction model is similar to Google's Percolator, and with some performance improvements.
 In fact, we provide snapshot isolation (SI) and serializable snapshot isolation (SSI), and then externally consistent reads and writes in distributed transactions.
-Some details can see [TiKVserver software stack](#TiKVserver-software-stack).
+Some details can see [Tikv-server software stack](#Tikv-server-software-stack).
 And some primary features list as follow.

 - __Geo-Replication__
 TiKV uses Raft to support Geo-Replication.
 We have ported etcd's raft implementation to Rust.
 Raft group guarantee Key-Value region stay consistent.
 Placement driver is vital for Geo-Replication.
 Pd collects state information from the heartbeats of all Raft groups' leaders reglarly.
 According to load feedback and isolation judgment, pd can active a data migration automatedly and smoothly.
 So Geo-Replication can be guaranteed and make TiKV stable in some certain.